 These reductions have come at a time when demands for Council services are increasing, particularly in social care, and despite our best efforts to minimise the impact, the level of funding cuts has been so severe it has inevitably been felt by residents and people using our services.

 In 2016, an in-depth review of Council services was followed by a detailed public consultation, which resulted in a four-year budget being set to fund the broad ranges of services the Council must provide by law – our Core Offer - everything from adult social care to winter maintenance.

 Find out more and have your say

 Full details of the 2018 - 2022 budget proposals can be found in the Cabinet papers.
 You can also read our full press release about the proposed changes.
 We understand that people may still have questions to ask.
 We will try to capture questions from the feedback forms, email correspondence and comments on social media and will start to post answers on a dedicated questions and answers page.

-If approved by Cabinet on 12 December 2017, a consultation on the proposals will start immediately and run until 24 January 2018.
-Following the consultation, feedback will be considered by Cabinet before being put to full Council for a decision in February.
+The consultation on the proposals started on 13 December 2017 and will run until 24 January 2018.
+Following the consultation, feedback will be considered by Cabinet before being put to full Council for a decision in February 2018.

-You will be able to give us your views by completing an online form (available from 13 December 2017).
+Please give us your views by completing an online form [opens a new window].
 Alternatively, we can provide the feedback form in other formats upon request.
-To request an alternative format, please contact the Strategy and Performance team on 01325 406080 or email firstname.lastname@example.org.
+To request an alternative format, please contact the Strategy and Performance team on 01325 406080 or email email@example.com.